openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   A set of fields referred to as the `response` fields, only one of which can be specified per `SubscribeResponse` message:
     *   `update` - a `Notification` message providing an update value for a subscribed data entity as described in [Section 3.5.2.3](#3523-sending-telemetry-updates).
 The `update` field is also utilised when a target wishes to create an alias within a subscription, as described in [Section 3.5.2.2](#3-5-2-2-target-defined-aliases-within-a-subscription).
     *   `sync_response`  - a boolean field indicating that a particular set of data values has been transmitted, used for `POLL` and `STREAM` subscriptions.
-    *   `error` - an `Error` message  transmitted to indicate an error has occurred within a particular `Subscribe` RPC call.

 #### 3.5.1.5 Creating Subscriptions